Brush Fire Closes Puʻukohola Heiau National Historic Site

 STORY SUMMARY

-At 730 AM HST, radar and rain gages showed bands of heavy rainfall continuing to move across the windward sections of the Big Island.
-The bands were occasionally producing rain rates of 1 to 2 inches per hour with the highest totals from the Hamakua District to the Puna District.
-Streams within this area are running high, and rainfall is expected to continue through the day.
+At 1010 PM HST, radar showed bands of heavy rainfall moving over the windward slopes of the Big Island.
+Peak rain rates of 1 to 2 inches per hour were mainly occurring over the South Hilo, Puna and North Kohala Districts.
+The ground is saturated and stream levels remain elevated.
+Periods of heavy rainfall will continue through the night.

-Honoliʻi Beach joined Spencer Beach Park and Coconut Island on the list of closures Friday morning.
-Surf is expected to be 10 to 15 feet through Saturday.

-Hawaiʻi County Civil Defense said in a morning audio alert that the outside lanes of Kamehameha Avenue in Hilo were closed at Pauahi Street.
+The Flood Advisory is in effect until 1:30 a.m.
+Saturday, but it could be extended.

 by Big Island Video News